Hamish Watt: Later life

 He was Rector of the University of Aberdeen from 1985 to 1988.
 Latterly, he was a newspaper columnist, after-dinner speaker and author.
 He was parodied as "Hamish Banff" in the 7:84 theatre company's play Little Red Hen.

 Honours

-Donaldson was awarded an honorary LLD by the University of Aberdeen in 1988.
+Watt was awarded an honorary LLD by the University of Aberdeen in 1988.

 Personal life

 His daughter, Maureen Watt, became an MSP in 2006, and his grandson, Stuart Donaldson, (Maureen's son) was elected in 2015 as the MP for West Aberdeenshire and Kincardine.

-Donaldson died aged 88, at his home in Portgordon, on 12 April 2014.
+Watt died aged 88, at his home in Portgordon, on 12 April 2014.